KeenS/webml/README.md

 [![Build Status](https://travis-ci.org/KeenS/webml.svg?branch=master)](https://travis-ci.org/KeenS/webml)

 WebML is to be a Standard ML (SML '97) Compiler that works on web browsers and generates [WebAssembly](http://WebAssembly.org) binaries.
 WebAssembly binaries can be run on web browsers.
-This means you can run SMl REPL on web browsers.
+This means you can run SML REPL on web browsers.

 ## Status
 Under very early stage of initial development.